Desmond O'Malley: Arms Crisis and Minister for Justice

 After the 1969 general election, O'Malley was appointed Parliamentary Secretary to the Taoiseach, Jack Lynch, and Parliamentary Secretary to the Minister for Defence, Jim Gibbons.
 O'Malley had a central role in the case for the prosecution against the government ministers Charles Haughey and Neil Blaney that arose from the Arms Crisis of 1970.
 Both ministers were acquitted in a trial at the Central Criminal Court.

-It has been alleged by numerous scholars that O'Malley was aware of Taoiseach Jack Lynch's lawful efforts to procure arms for northern Nationalists, to be kept under lock and key at a secure location at a monastery in County Cavan, and the training of young men, hand-picked by the Citizens' Defence Committees to be instructed in their use by the Irish Defence Forces.
-It has been alleged that O'Malley was aware of a ministerial memo that unambiguously stated:
+It has been alleged by numerous scholars that O'Malley was aware of alleged efforts by Taoiseach Jack Lynch's efforts to procure arms for northern Nationalists, to be kept under lock and key at a secure location at a monastery in County Cavan, and the training of young men, hand-picked by the Citizens' Defence Committees to be instructed in their use by the Irish Defence Forces.
+This is subject to much controversy and there is no agreement for this.

+It has been further alleged that O'Malley was aware of a ministerial memo that stated: